 - there is a local file include;

-.php is added to the value submitted.
+- an extension .php is added to the value submitted.

 As with SQL injection (non-blind and blind), you can try first to include a remote file and then if it doesn't work you need to use a local file for the inclusion.